What is pulmonary vein ablation?

 Pulmonary vein ablation (also called pulmonary vein antrum isolation or PVAI), is a treatment for atrial fibrillation.
 Atrial fibrillation is an abnormal heart rhythm that originates in the top chambers of the heart (atria).

-The goals of treatment for atrial fibrillation include regaining a normal heart rhythm (sinus rhythm), controlling the heart rate, reducing symptoms, and reducing the risk of blood clots and stroke.
-Many options are available to treat atrial fibrillation, including lifestyle changes, medications, catheter-based procedures and surgery.
+Treatment goals for patients with atrial fibrillation include restoring a normal heart rhythm (sinus rhythm), controlling the heart rate, reducing symptoms, and reducing the risk of blood clots and stroke.
+Many treatment options are available, including lifestyle changes, medications, catheter-based procedures and surgery.

-The type of treatment that is recommended for you depends on the severity of your symptoms, prior treatments, and other medical conditions that may affect the risk of treatment.
-Initially, medications are used to treat atrial fibrillation.
-The medications may include:
+The type of treatment that is best for you depends on the severity of your symptoms, prior treatments, and other medical conditions you may have.
+Medications are the first step in treatment.
+These may include:

-- Coumadin (warfarin – an anticoagulant or blood thinner) to reduce the risk of blood clots and stroke
+- An anticoagulant (blood thinner) to reduce your risk of blood clots and stroke